ru-pesh/tic-tac-toe-game/README.md

 # tic-tac-toe-game
-This game has no graphics or other beautifying tools."\n" It is purely made in Python.
+This game has no graphics or other beautifying tools.
+It is purely made in Python.
 Recursion is used at one point in coding.
 Both players should be users or humans.